-The variable hello_SOURCES is used to specify which source files get built into an executable:
+The variable hello\SOURCES is used to specify which source files get built into an executable:

-hello_SOURCES = hello.c version.c getopt.c getopt1.c getopt.h system.h This causes each mentioned '.c' file to be compiled into the corresponding '.o'.
+hello\SOURCES = hello.c version.c getopt.c getopt1.c getopt.h system.h This causes each mentioned '.c' file to be compiled into the corresponding '.o'.
 Then all are linked to produce hello.

-If 'hello_SOURCES' is not specified, then it defaults to the single file hello.c; that is, the default is to compile a single C file whose base name is the name of the program itself.
+If 'hello\SOURCES' is not specified, then it defaults to the single file hello.c; that is, the default is to compile a single C file whose base name is the name of the program itself.
 (This is a terrible default but we are stuck with it for historical reasons.)

 Multiple programs can be built in a single directory.
-Multiple programs can share a single source file, which must be listed in each 'SOURCES' definition.
+Multiple programs can share a single source file, which must be listed in each '\SOURCES' definition.

-Header files listed in a 'SOURCES' definition will be included in the distribution but otherwise ignored.
-In case it isn't obvious, you should not include the header file generated by configure in a 'SOURCES' variable; this file should not be distributed.
-Lex ('.1') and Yacc ('.y') files can also be listed; see Section 9.7 [Yacc and Lex], page 27.
+Header files listed in a '\SOURCES' definition will be included in the distribution but otherwise ignored.
+In case it isn't obvious, you should not include the header file generated by configure in a '\SOURCES' variable; this file should not be distributed.
+Lex ('.1') and Yacc ('.y') files can also be listed; see Section 9.7 [Yacc and Lex], page 28.

-9.1.2 Conditional compilations
+9.1.2 Linking the program